torvalds/linux/Documentation/admin-guide/mm/concepts.rst

 Many modern CPU architectures allow mapping of the memory pages directly by the higher levels in the page table.
 For instance, on x86, it is possible to map 2M and even 1G pages using entries in the second and the third level page tables.
-In Linux such pages are called `huge`.
+In GNU/Linux such pages are called `huge`.
 Usage of huge pages significantly reduces pressure on TLB, improves TLB hit-rate and thus improves overall system performance.

-There are two mechanisms in Linux that enable mapping of the physical memory with the huge pages.
+There are two mechanisms in GNU/Linux that enable mapping of the physical memory with the huge pages.
 The first one is `HugeTLB filesystem`, or hugetlbfs.
 It is a pseudo filesystem that uses RAM as its backing store.
 For the files created in this filesystem the data resides in